 All people can be taught to learn visually.
 Although this may not be their preferred style of learning, teaching all students visual skills will enhance their performance in studying and exams and will result in improving their Long-Term Visual memory.

-This is a core part to the Learning 4 Learning™ workshop
+This is a core part to the 10 step online Learning 4 Learning™ program..

-During a LEARNING 4 LEARNING™ workshop participants will learn:
+During the 10 step online LEARNING 4 LEARNING™ program participants will learn:

 - How human memory works